 To keep is really simple, you could chose OPT price data as ES.30 minute, and all other fields blank.
-This however failes to use a lot of the power of GSB to get better out of sample results.
+This however fails to use a lot of the power of GSB to get better out of sample results.
 For more details read on.
+2021 March update.
+These features are now rarely used due to more robust system building techniques.

 Opt Price Data